-The sixteen-year presence of the FCCC as the essential business platform for China and Flanders, set up by a group of heavyweight investors from Belgium in China, has led to a number of remarkable successes.
+The eighteen-year presence of the FCCC as the essential business platform for China and Flanders, set up by a group of heavyweight investors from Belgium in China, has led to a number of remarkable successes.
 In this long – and yet, in some respects short – period of time, we were able to significantly support trade relations and mutual understanding between both sides.Subscribe here

 Send an e-mail to